 Few footballers to have graced the stage can hold a candle to the numbers Gerd Müller produced for Bayern Munich and Germany - one of the best to ever do it.

-With 1,251 goals in 998 games for Bayern, and 68 in 62 for Germany, Gerd Müller is as worthy of a legend status as it gets, even before considering the string of records he set in a hitherto unrivalled career.
+With 1,251 goals in 998 games for Bayern, and 68 in 62 for Germany, Müller is as worthy of a legend status as it gets, even before considering the string of records he set in a hitherto unrivalled career.

-While current Bayern forward Robert Lewandowski may be breaking some of Müller's records, plenty remain the seemingly untouchable property of a man nicknamed Der Bomber – the country's No.1 goalscorer, such as the 365 Bundesliga goals in 427 league games between 1964 and 1979.
+While future successor Robert Lewandowski may have broken some of Müller's records, plenty remain the seemingly untouchable property of a man nicknamed Der Bomber – the country's No.1 goalscorer, such as the 365 Bundesliga goals in 427 league games between 1964 and 1979.

-The numbers – as dizzying as they are – hardly do the great Gerd enough justice, however.
+The numbers – as dizzying as they are – hardly do the great Gerd enough justice, though.